 A definition of success limited to program outcomes.

-Success is widely measured by the success of housing programs, not on whether a community reduces the number of people experiencing homelessness.
+Success is widely measured by the performance of individual housing programs, with no clear accountability for whether the overall number of people experiencing homelessness is going up or down.

 TO

-The command center operates under a unified aim of reducing the number of individuals experiencing homelessness as the key measure of their results — all the way down to zero.
+The community operates under a unified aim — reducing the number of people experiencing homelessness as the key measure of results, tracked continuously over time.

 Assembling an accountable, community-wide team and system

-One of the key challenges to ending homelessness is the distributed and fragmented system of homelessness response.
+One of the core challenges in reducing homelessness is a fragmented system.
 In any community, dozens or even hundreds of organizations may serve people experiencing homelessness, each defining success by their own program measures.

-Communities in Built for Zero begin by breaking down these siloes to establish a unified team that creates shared accountability for driving homelessness toward zero.
-In many communities, these teams are committed to working together weekly to examine how they can connect people to permanent housing, moving from a mentality of “my client” to “our clients.”
+Communities in Built for Zero begin by breaking down these silos to establish a unified team with shared accountability for driving reductions.
+In many communities, these teams meet weekly to examine how they can connect people to permanent housing, moving from a mentality of “my client” to “our clients.”

-They can see the system as a whole and collectively remove barriers that are impacting the whole population of people experiencing homelessness.
+Together, they can see the system as a whole and collectively remove barriers that affect everyone experiencing homelessness in their community.

 FROM

-No single actor is fully accountable for ending homelessness in a community.
+No single actor is fully accountable for results.

-Each local agency or program holds its own small piece of the solution, but no one has their eye on how the pieces fit together.
+Each local agency holds its own piece of the solution, but no one has their eye on how the pieces fit together.

 TO